Images courtesy of © Crown copyright (2008) Visit Wales.

 Lunch stop is in the elegant market town of Crickhowell, a town rich in 17th-century architecture.
-Access to the Crickhowell is crossing a 16th-century stone bridge, the longest in Wales.
-The Mid Wales town is built on the edge of a hillside called Crug Hywel, where the first settlement was made over 2000 years ago, and where the name Crickhowell comes from.
-The town has small independent shops, pubs, coaching inns, cafes and great atmosphere, and is one of the richest areas in Wales for 17th-century architecture.
+Access to the Crickhowell is crossing a 16th-century bridge, the longest stone bridge in Wales.
+Crickhowell is built on the edge of a hillside called Crug Hywel, where the first settlement was made over 2000 years ago, and where the name Crickhowell comes from, and has small independent shops, pubs, coaching inns, cafes and great atmosphere.
+The town and surrounding areas is known for its wonderful 17th-century architecture.

 Return to Cardiff by 17:30 (5.30pm) approx